-Configure local domains and split tunnel mode · Cloudflare for Teams documentation
+Configure local domains and split tunnel mode

 Configure domains to resolve locally

-You can configure domains to use the device's local resolver.
-Cloudflare for Teams excludes a list of domains by default and you can also remove those default domains if needed.
+You can configure domains to use the device’s local resolver.
+Cloudflare Zero Trust excludes a list of domains by default and you can also remove those default domains if needed.

 Scroll down to Local Domain Fallback and click Manage.

-By default, Cloudflare for Teams excludes common top-level domains used for local resolution.
+By default, Cloudflare Zero Trust excludes common top-level domains used for local resolution.
 Everything listed will be excluded.
 To delete a default domain from this list, toggle the box to the left of the domain name and click Confirm delete.

 To add a domain to the default list, input the domain in the